0xPolygonMiden/miden-base/docs/src/introduction/getting-started.md

 ### Clearing the state

-All state is maintained in `store.sqlite3`, located in the same directory where the client binary is.
+All state is maintained in `store.sqlite3`, located in the directory defined in the `miden-client.toml` file.
 In case it needs to be cleared, the file can be deleted; it will later be created again when any command is executed.

 ## Conclusion

 Congratulations!
-You have successfully configured and used the Miden-Client to interact with a Miden-Node.
+You have successfully configured and used the Miden client to interact with a Miden node.
 With these steps, you can perform basic Miden rollup operations like sending transactions, generating and consuming notes.

 For more informations on the Miden clienr, refer to the [Readme of the Miden Client](https://github.com/0xPolygonMiden/miden-client)